pawelqbera/FlashrrApp/README.md

 ## Bugs
 - BUG: if you're on the last page of "list" view and switch the view type to "grid" a following error is thrown: Uncaught TypeError: Cannot read property 'className' of undefined
-- BUG: memory leak on flipCard (event listener has to removed on viewcard close)

 # License